Famous/famous/README.md

 Cloning this repository directly is primarily for those wishing to contribute to our codebase.
 Check out our [contributing instructions][contributing] to get involved.
 Since we use git submodules, all subfolders will be unpopulated unless you initialize and update your submodules.
 To clone from the command line, run

-    git clone git@github.com:Famous/famous.git
+    git clone git@github.com:Famous/famous.git path/to/folder
-    cd famous
+    cd path/to/folder
     git submodule update --init

+Or clone with the `--recursive` flag for a conveninent the one-liner

+    git clone git@github.com:Famous/famous.git --recursive path/to/folder

-Note: this only provides the Famo.us folder and all Famo.us code, but it does no application scaffolding.
+Note: cloning only provides the Famo.us folder with all Famo.us code, but it does no application scaffolding.
 You will additionally need to create your own index.html, and include the `famous.css` file that is included in `famous/core`.
 Require.js is currently a hard dependency for using Famo.us.

 ## Famous.git Package